alf45tar/ix4-300d/README.md

 ## Personalize the LCD display

 We can customize the information to show on the NAS display using the `lcd.py` script.
-The script update the display every 60 seconds.
+The script updates the display every 60 seconds.

 CPU load is the average percentage of the last 60 seconds.
 RAM is the used percentage of physical RAM without swap file.